Phenotypic Equilibrium as Probabilistic Convergence in Multi-phenotype Cell Population Dynamics: Introduction

-In deterministic model (ODE system), we only consider the average behavior of cell population dynamics.
-However, using stochastic model (branching processes), we can study the trajectory behavior.
+In the deterministic model (ODE system), we only consider the average behavior of cell population dynamics (which requires a large initial population).
+However, using the stochastic model (branching processes), we can study the trajectory behavior.
 We prove that the proportions will converge not only on average, but also almost surely.
+This implies that even with a small initial population, we can still observe ``phenotypic equilibrium''.

-In the theory of multi-type branching processes, people have observed similar proportion convergence phenomenon and proved such phenomenon in several limit theorems under different conditions \cite{KS67,AN1972,Janson}.
+In the theory of multitype branching processes, people have observed similar proportion convergence phenomenon and proved such phenomenon in several limit theorems under different conditions \cite{KS67,AN1972,Janson}.
 Those are possible ways to explain ``phenotypic equilibrium'', but those required conditions may not be satisfied in experiments.
 Thus we improve those limit theorems by dropping redundant conditions.
 We will see that the conditions we need are all biologically reasonable.
 Therefore, we give a stochastic explanation of ``phenotypic equilibrium''.
 This result may also be of interests to probabilists.

-Generally we only consider Markov branching processes, but sometimes the biological process is not memoryless, thus we need to consider non-Markov branching processes.
-We show that under some conditions, the non-Markov branching processes can be transformed into Markov branching processes.
-Using this trick, we demonstrate similar results for non-Markov branching processes.
+Generally we only consider Markovian branching processes, but sometimes the biological process is not memoryless, thus we need to consider non-Markovian branching processes.
+We show that under some conditions, the non-Markovian branching processes can be transformed into Markovian branching processes.
+Using this trick, we demonstrate similar results for non-Markovian branching processes.

-In Section 2, we will give the mathematical description of our models, which is based on \cite{KA02} and \cite{Janson}.
-In Section 3, we will give a sufficient and necessary condition under which the assumption in \cite{Gupta} is valid.
-In Section 4, we will prove that under some mild conditions, the ``phenotypic equilibrium'' phenomenon will always happen in the Markov branching process model.
-Specifically, we will improve a limit theorem about proportion convergence in multi-type branching processes.
-In Section 5, as an application of our conclusions, we will investigate under what conditions one of the phenotypes will die out or dominate.
-In Section 6, we will show that the above conclusions are still valid in more general cases.
+In Section \ref{S2}, we will define some notations, and give the mathematical description of our models, which is based on \cite{KA02} and \cite{Janson}.
+In Section \ref{S3}, we will describe under which condition the deterministic model becomes the Markovian model in \cite{Gupta}.
+In Section \ref{S4}, we will prove that under some mild conditions, the ``phenotypic equilibrium'' phenomenon will always happen in the Markovian branching process model.
+Specifically, we will improve a limit theorem about proportion convergence in multitype branching processes.
+We will also apply our results to Bozic et al.'s model.
+In Section \ref{S5}, as an application of our conclusions, we will investigate under what conditions one of the phenotypes will die out or dominate.
+In Section \ref{S6}, we will show that the above conclusions are still valid in more general cases.